-Data visualization C is a general term that describes any effort to help people understand the significance of data by placing it in a visual context.
+Data visualization I is a general term that describes any effort to help people understand the significance of data by placing it in a visual context.
 Data visualization tools include standard charts and graphs and displaying data in more sophisticated ways (Center for the Integration of IDEA Data, n.d.).
-The IDC also has several other resources to support states with data visualization, including the Interactive Public Reporting Engine C, the Part B Indicator Data Display Wizard C, and the 2020 Best Practices in the Public Reporting and Visualization of IDEA Data.
+The IDC also has several other resources to support states with data visualization, including the Interactive Public Reporting Engine I, the Part B Indicator Data Display Wizard I, and the 2020 Best Practices in the Public Reporting and Visualization of IDEA Data I webinar.